Sturm College of Law

 Estimate Your Bill:

 The figures listed below are general estimates.
-If you'd like to get a more precise calculation of what you'll be billed each quarter of the 2020-21 academic year, use our estimated billing worksheet.
-(Note: To use this worksheet, you'll need a financial aid offer, which is sent once you have applied for aid and have been admitted to a graduate program.)
+If you'd like to get a more precise calculation of what you'll be billed each semester of the 2021-22 academic year, use our estimated billing worksheet.
+(Note: To use this worksheet, you'll need a financial aid offer, which is sent once you have applied for aid and have been admitted to a program.)

 > Download the 2021-2022 Estimated Billing Worksheet (Excel document)